auth0/auth0-PHP/README.md

 ## Installation

 We recommend installing the SDK with [Composer](https://getcomposer.org/doc/00-intro.md).
-If you have Composer installed globally, it's as simple as:
+If you already have Composer installed globally, run the following:

 ```
 $ composer require auth0/auth0-php